 Gurudwara Dubai Prayer Hall

 The Gurudwara is very environmentally conscious and responsible.
-The lighting system has been fully converted to LED recently.
+The lighting system has recently been fully converted to LED.
 Its toilets use chemical cartridges to avoid flushing and wasting water.
 People are encouraged to eat well but not waste.
 Another initiative is to replace all thermos cups with paper glasses for water and tea.
 The Gurudwara Nanak Darbar also uses plenty of sunlight to reduce electricity waste.
 Around the Gurudwara, there is a water promenade covering almost one-fourth of its perimeter with small fountains.
 The water body also keeps the temperature cool.

 Digital Museum, Guru Nanak Darbar Dubai